ahestevenz/backup-orchestrator/README.md

-# Backup Module System
+# Backup Orchestrator

-**bn-backup-module** is a python package which makes backups based on modules written in a JSON file.
+**bn-backup-orchestrator** is a python package which makes backups based on modules written in a JSON file.

-## bnBackupModule
+## BackupOrchestrator

 Python class that sync directories and files specified in a JSON file.
 This class uses methods based on RSYNC command with several arguments.